SunmilikeSueMe/Apprenticeship_Capstone/README.md

 # **Conclusion**
 The best performing model is the XGBoost.
 The evaluation metrics from the training data shows all the models might be overfitting, although the overfitting is not significant for some models, it will be interesting to see how the model adjusts with an increase in the availability of datasets.

-The model can be used by vulnerable shoppers to validate a suspicious URL before commiting to shop on the website.
+The final model can be used by vulnerable shoppers to validate a suspicious URL before commiting to shop on the website.

 This project can be expanded upon in the following ways:
-- Increasing the amount of dataset for more robust model
+- Increasing the amount of dataset for a more robust model
 - Classsification of phishng emails
 - Classsification of phishng emails
 - Classification of shortened URLs, e.g URLs that have been shortened using Bitly, TinyURL
 - Embeding the URL detection model to a web browser
-- Creating a model that containd actionable detection that reports or close domains of phishing URLs
+- Creating a model that contains actionable detection that reports or close domains of phishing URLs

 # **Repository Navigation**
-The repository contains two folder and three files, see description below:
+The repository contains two folders and three files, see description below:
 - Archive: This is a folder, it conains draft notebooks used in preliminary coding
 - Data: This is a folder that contains the data used for modelling
 - Capstone_SunmiOgundairo.ipnynb: This is a jupyter notebook that contains all the code and explanation  of the reason behind methodologies used
 - Capstone_SunmiOgundairo.pptx: This is a powerpoint deck with presentaion slides that explains the model and results to nontechnical audiences
 - ReadMe: This is a summary file with that provides a general overview of the project